vynci/vynci-dev-v4/posts/robot-camera-video-stream-using-aws-kvs/index.md

 $ export AWS_DEFAULT_REGION= <AWS region>
 ```

-We are going to set the permission on the action field as a wildcard `*` for now.
+For the IAM User, we are going to set the permission on the action field as a wildcard `*` for now.
 We can add a more strict security later on.

 ```json
 {